Savjee/bearclaw/README.md

 ## Contributing
 I quickly hacked this app together.
 I'm not a Swift developer so I can definitely use some help!

-Feel free to open issue's and pull requests!
+Feel free to open issue's and pull requests! re